For Information Technology course inquiries call (519) 972-2711, ext. 4499 (Windsor) or (519) 354-9100 (Thames.)

 WINDSOR 050 1136 May 11-Jul 27 Thu, 6:00P-10:30P

 This course acquaints the student with various dimensions of the graphic communications process.
 Employing the powerful tool of Adobe PhotoShop, learners acquire the skill of manipulating, editing, integrating and enhancing a variety of digital images.
 The course culminates in the development of a portfolio of digitally enhanced images.
 Pre-requisite: Students should have a good working knowledge of computers and experience in Windows.
 4 units of credit. $346.14 Text extra.

-This course is designed to provide students with an introduction to the techniques that are used to create content for the web.
-Students will develop a good understanding of HTML with an introduction to CSS.
-Topics include: Web design considerations, working with text, images, links, navigation, using tables for tabular data, the use of multimedia in web pages, and CSS to control presentation.
-Pre-requisite: Students should have a good working knowledge of computers and a familiarity with the Internet.
+This course is designed to provide students with an introduction to the tools that are used to create content for the Web.
+Students will develop a good understanding of HTML and an introduction to CSS.
+HTML topics include: Web design considerations, working with text, images, links, navigation, using tables in page design, and the use of multimedia in web pages.
+Students will also have the opportunity to work with Cascading Styles Sheets (CSS) to develop styles to be applied to Web pages and Web sites.
 Prerequisite: Familiarity with Windows as well as file management concepts.
-4 units of credit. $346.14 Text extra.
-Please have the textbook available for the first class.
+4 units of credit.
+Please have your textbook and portable storage prior to the start of class. $346.14 Text extra.

 WINDSOR 050 1135 May 10-Jul 26 Wed, 6:00P-10:30P